-2. Sunway New Energy Industry Group Limited as the plaintiff (Continued)
+2. Sunway New Energy as the plaintiff (Continued)

-According to the civil ruling by the Court on 16 July 2019, the Guarantor's assets with value within RMB100,000,000, being the shares of the PRC companies as owned by the Guarantor (the "Frozen Shares"), were suspended for a period of three years.
-As advised by the Company's PRC Counsel dated 25 September 2020, the Frozen Shares, which were also under liquidation proceedings in some other legal cases, had to be released under the PRC laws.
+According to the civil ruling by the Court on 16 July 2019, the Guarantor's assets with value within RMB100,000,000, being the shares of the PRC companies (the "PRC Shares") as owned by the Guarantor, were suspended for a period of three years.
+As advised by the Company's PRC solicitors dated 25 September 2020, the PRC Shares, which were also under liquidation proceedings in some other legal cases, had to be released under the PRC laws.
 However, for prudence purpose and compliance with HKFRS 9, full impairment had already been made against the Refundable Earnest Money during the year ended 31 December 2019 in accordance with the valuation report.

-As per the PRC Counsel's advice dated 18 March 2022:
+As per the PRC solicitors' advices dated 18 March 2022 and 21 February 2023:

 - (a) the Court held that both of the Vendor and the Guarantor be liable to refund the Refundable Earnest Money together with interest accrued thereon to Sunway New Energy.
-However, as at the date of this report, Sunway New Energy had not yet been refunded for anything because both of the Vendor and the Guarantor were found not to own any valuable and enforceable assets; and - (b) in addition, in view of the huge net liabilities as shown by the latest audited report, the Frozen Shares were declared bankruptcy by the local court on 13 February 2022.
-It is expected that the bankruptcy procedures may be completed by the end of 2022.
+However, as at the date of this report, Sunway New Energy had not yet been refunded for anything because both of the Vendor and the Guarantor were found not to own any valuable and enforceable assets; - (b) in addition, in view of the huge net liabilities as shown by the latest audited report, the PRC Shares were declared bankruptcy by the local court on 13 February 2022.; and - (c) although the bankruptcy procedures are still being processed, it is estimated that Sunway New Energy, being the unsecured creditor, may not obtain anything upon completion.